 Anne recalls the 'official' time to bring Babe home.
 "When we went for the formal adoption, it was overwhelming walking in there.
 The people, and the cheering, and Babe just like ran around to all of them, so happy, and we were both almost crying when we saw how loved she was by everyone there.
 When we were like it’s time to go – she just like – 'no I’m with you guys now'.
 It’s like she knew!
 We were home now."

 The staff at the Animal Refuge League work to get dogs ready to be adopted.
 Babe touched so many hearts with her determination and spirit.
 "Babe’s pretty unique.
 She’s got a fight in her that is incredible.
 She has a will and a constitution that’s like no other.
 She might be small, but she is mighty."

-Babe has settled into life with her new sister, her four cat siblings and her two moms.
-Penny has come out of her shell, with Babe by her side – and the two gallop through the woods together – something Penny would never have done just a few short weeks ago.
+Babe, now known as "Millie", has settled into life with her new sister, her four cat siblings and her two moms.
+Penny has come out of her shell, with Millie by her side – and the two gallop through the woods together – something Penny would never have done just a few short weeks ago.
 If you would like to learn more about the work of fostering or adopting an animal through the Animal Refuge League of Greater Portland, click here.

 RELATED: Homesteading the Modern Way